Bring Your Own Model Setup Guide

 7. 7Paste the entire service-account JSON, plus your project ID.

 8. 8Region: for Gemini use a regional one like us-central1, or global for newer 3.x models.
-For Claude use the region its Model Garden card lists — usually us-east5.
+For Claude use the region its Model Garden card lists, usually us-east5.

-9. 9Model ID: the bare model name — gemini-2.5-flash for Gemini, claude-haiku-4-5@20251001 for Claude (note the @date suffix), or the publisher/model-id form for an OpenAI-compatible Model Garden model — e.g. meta/llama-4-maverick-17b-128e-instruct-maas or deepseek-ai/deepseek-v3.2-maas.
-Strip any publishers/.../models/ wrapper the GCP console shows; the bare model name alone (without the publisher) does NOT work.
+9. 9Model ID: the bare model name. gemini-2.5-flash for Gemini, or claude-haiku-4-5@20251001 for Claude (note the @date suffix).
+For an OpenAI-compatible Model Garden model, use the publisher/model-id form: keep the publisher, but drop the publishers/ and /models/ segments the GCP console adds.
+For example, the console shows publishers/meta/models/llama-4-maverick-17b-128e-instruct-maas, so you enter meta/llama-4-maverick-17b-128e-instruct-maas.
+The bare model name without the meta/ publisher does NOT work.

 10. 10Click Test and add.

-Note: Claude on Vertex needs a non-zero token quota for the model in your GCP project — a fresh project often starts at 0.
+Note: Claude on Vertex needs a non-zero token quota for the model in your GCP project.
+A fresh project often starts at 0.
 Request an increase under IAM and Admin → Quotas before adding the BYOM, or Test and add will fail with a rate-limit error.

 Common pitfalls

-• Bedrock, on-demand throughput error: newer models reject the bare model id — prefix it with the region group (us., eu., apac.).
+• Bedrock, on-demand throughput error: newer models reject the bare model id.
+Prefix it with the region group (us., eu., apac.).

 • Bedrock, model not enabled: the model must be enabled for that exact region under Bedrock → Model access.